 Robin Wagner (B.A.
 Psychology, M.Ed.
 School Counseling, Ed.
 S. Counseling and Consultation, Louisiana State University) joined the St. Thomas High School family in 2015.
 Robin is a National Board Certified Counselor and holds dual state school counseling certifications in both Texas and Louisiana.
 Robin has worked in campus and district-level roles at public and private institutions as well as in the university setting as a counselor and counselor educator.
 She is a member of the American Counseling Association and the American School Counselor Association as well as their respective Texas chapters.

 Kim Yackel (B.A.
-Human Development and Psychology; M.Ed.
+Human Development and Psychology, Virginia Tech; M.Ed.
 Higher Education Administration, North Carolina State University) comes to St. Thomas from Rice University where she served as the Assistant Director for the Center for Career Development.
 Kim has spent time in career services working with undergraduate students as they prepare for professional lives after college.
 She has also worked in career services at Barton College in North Carolina and at Duke University as a public policy career services graduate assistant.
 She has also obtained certifications in the Myer’s-Briggs Type Indicator and the Strong Interest Inventory.